NishanWijesinghe/normalizer/README.md

 ## File normalization

-File normalizer entails:
+To restart existing or run a new normalizer container:

+* Restart existing: `docker restart normalizer` or
+* New run: `docker run --name normalizer --privileged -itd nishanwij/normalizer:latest`

+Normalizing a file entails:

 * Copying a sample file from host to container
 * Running normalize-file in the container
 * Copying normalized output from container to host

-To restart existing or run a new normalizer container:

-* Restart existing: `docker restart normalizer` or
-* New run: `docker run --name normalizer --privileged -itd nishanwij/normalizer:latest`

 To normalize `sample.csv`, run this: